geekabhinav007/Unix-Shell/docs/index.md

 ```

-cp : “cp” command is used to copy files and directories.
+`cp` : `cp` command is used to copy files and directories.
 It requires at least two arguments.

 ```bash